 The Pedestrian Dynamics research line studies the dynamics of crowds in complex urban scenarios as well as the propagation of infectious pathogens within a crowd.
 We work on the application and development of two independent mathematical models: a pedestrian dynamics tool based on the so-called Social Force Model (SFM) [1] to simulate the motion of agents in complex geometries and pathogen transfer models based on anisotropic diffusion equations to simulate the direct and indirect respiratory transmission.
 We use CFD tools based on OpenFOAM for the calculation of desired pedestrian trajectories of single agents in arbitrarily complex geometries, as well as meshless Smoothed Particle Hydrodynamics (SPH) concepts for the “on-the-fly” estimation of local pedestrian densities and the propagation of the viral load between agents.

-Fig 1: Snapshot of football fans entering the San Mamés stadium in Bilbao.
+Fig 1: Simulations of football fans entering the San Mamés stadium in Bilbao.

 Anisotropic Social Forces models